 of features in JSR 166 make ThreadGroups even less likely to

 be used in most programs.
 Perhaps they will eventually be deprecated.)

-Additionally, Threads and ThreadLocals will now support a means to
+Additionally, ThreadLocals will now support a means to remove a

-clear and remove ThreadLocals, which is needed in some thread-pool and
+ThreadLocal, which is needed in some thread-pool and worker-thread